 When’s the last time you discovered somewhere that captured your imagination and had you wondering why you hadn’t stumbled upon it sooner?
-Well, that’s how guests of our Herefordshire holiday cottages tend to feel about the county and its many hidden treasures.
+Well, that’s how you’ll feel about Herefordshire and its many hidden treasures.

 Right on the border between England and Wales, the Wye Valley is an Area of Outstanding Natural Beauty, and if ever an accolade was well deserved then it’s this one.
 Within easy reach of Herefordshire by car, the Wye Valley’s one of those landscapes that are stunning in every season, and if you get the chance to spend some time taking it in with a walk or a bike ride then we say do.